TioRuben/Airplane-Notifier-Telegram/README.md

 ## How it Works

-1. Connects to an ADS-B receiver using the Beast binary protocol
+1. Connects to an ADS-B receiver using the JSON protocol from dump1090
 2. Decodes aircraft position messages
 3. Calculates distance from your location using the Haversine formula
 4. Sends Telegram notifications when aircraft enter your monitored zone